Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Application: Parameter Estimation in a Swarm Model

-Furthermore, we study the generalizability and stability of our methods by considering situations with missing data.
-We find that our methods remain stable when a fixed number of agents are randomly subsampled at each time step.
-Moreover, we consider a heterogeneous situation where the training data is incommensurate with the test data: we train a regressor on the full simulation, and use the regressor to estimate parameters for simulations with subsampled data.
-While crocker plots become unstable for these experiments, we find that signature methods are able to effectively predict parameters in most situations.
+We study the generalizability and stability of our methods by considering situations with missing data in two dimensions.
+First, we consider agent-wise subsampling, in which a fixed number of agents are randomly subsampled at each time step.
+Second, we consider time subsampling, in which a fixed number of time steps are subsampled for each simulation trial.
+Furthermore, we perform experiments with heterogeneous train/test splits, in which the training is performed on the full simulation and the test set consists of simulations with missing data.
+We find that the path signature (combined with some vectorization of static persistence diagrams) outperforms the CROCKER plots in a large majority of experiments.
+Furthermore, we also find that using persistence moments is competitive with other standard vectorizations, despite being a much lower dimensional vectorization.